FlorianMiedtke/CProgrammingAModernApproach/Exercises/Chapter 5/05/README.md

 ### Answer

-It is legal.
+The statement is legal.
 But it does not check if n is between 1 and 10.

 Lets use the example n = 0 from the exercise.
 We now have:
 ```